Syracuse BWI Lawyer

 Penalties in a BWI Case in Syracuse

 If you were arrested on a BWI charge, you need to be aware of the penalties you could potentially face if convicted.
-In New York, BWIs were treated as less serious offenses than DWIs until 2006.
+In Syracuse, BWIs were treated as less serious offenses than DWIs until 2006.
 Now the criminal penalties of a conviction are the same for both charges.

 It is important to understand that the penalties you face will increase if you have prior BWI or DWI convictions on your record in the past year.

 First-Offense BWI Penalties

 The state of New York treats a first-offense BWI charge as a misdemeanor.
 If you are convicted of this offense, you will face a fine of between $500 and $1,000 and up to a year in jail.
 Additionally, your boating operator privilege will be revoked for 12 months.